sciencemesh/sciencemesh/docs/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 10
 description: >
-  ScienceMesh in a Nutshell
+  Science Mesh in a Nutshell
 ---

-# What is ScienceMesh
+## What is Science Mesh

-ScienceMesh is an infrastructure of independent data storage sites providing sync-and-share services.
+Science Mesh is an infrastructure of independent data storage sites providing sync-and-share services.
 It is a loose federation allowing users of the sites to share and transfer data among the sites and to access applications running in the infrastructure without prior detailed